czepluch/lagoon-v0/assertions/invariants.md

 **A. Accounting Conservation (All States)**

 - After `settleDeposit()`: `totalAssets_new = totalAssets_old + pendingAssets`

+    --> you mean after _settleDeposit
 - After `settleRedeem()`: `totalAssets_new = totalAssets_old - assetsWithdrawn`

+    --> same here, better to check _settleRedeem() because it happens in settleDeposit and in settleRedeem
 - Track settlement events (`SettleDeposit`, `SettleRedeem`) to verify accounting changes match event data
 - Fee minting increases `totalSupply` but does not directly change `totalAssets` (fees dilute via share issuance)

 **B. Physical Balance Verification (Closed State Only)**

 - When `state == Closed`: `IERC20(asset).balanceOf(vault) == totalAssets`

+    --> false because they can be previous claimable redemptions requests waiting inside the vault

+    --> can be used to DoS attack by airdroping assets to the vault after the vault is closed

+    --> I suggest to do this kind of check only when close() is called.
+And  even here I would be careful of DoS attacks.
 - When `state == Open` or `Closing`: No relationship between Safe balance and totalAssets (Safe invests in strategies)

 **C. Solvency (Can Fulfill Claimable Redemptions)**

 - After `settleRedeem()`, assets are transferred from Safe to Vault and totalAssets is reduced

+    --> reduce or equal

+    --> use _settleRedeem to increase coverage
 - Vault balance must cover all claimable redemptions: `vaultBalance >= Σ(claimableRedeemRequest(user))`
 - When Closed, vault balance must cover all potential redemptions at fixed price